Jaime Alas

-Jaime Enrique Alas Morales (born 30 July 1989) is a Salvadoran professional footballer who plays as a midfielder for Liga Nacional club Guastatoya.
+Jaime Enrique Alas Morales (born 30 July 1989) is a Salvadoran professional footballer who plays as a midfielder, last playing for Liga Nacional club Guastatoya, and plays for the El Salvador national football team.

 Club career

 Alas' professional career began in July 2006, at the age of 16, when he signed a contract with the now defunct Salvadoran club San Salvador.
 Shortly after, he moved to Argentina to play in the reserves of River Plate.
 He spent four years at the club before returning to El Salvador in 2010 to join Luis Ángel Firpo.

 On 29 June 2012, Alas signed a three-year contract with Rosenborg, and joined the club when the Norwegian transfer window opened on 1 August 2012.
 He made his debut in a Europa League Qualification match against Servette.

 Alas only played a total of seven matches for Rosenborg until he in July 2013 signed a loan deal with the San Jose Earthquakes that lasted until the end of the season in December.
 After he returned from loan, he transferred to the Mexican second-tier team Ballenas Galeana.
 In May 2014, it was announced Ballenas Galeana was sold to Club Irapuato in the Mexican Ascenso MX, Jaime Alas was sold to FAS in 2014.